AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

   - L2-to-L1 messages.
 - The portal contract address for each non-empty L2-to-L1 message must equal the current portal contract address.
 - If the new contracts array is not empty, the contract address must equal the precompiled deployment contract address.
+- The historical data must match the one in the constant data.

 > Ensuring the alignment of the contract addresses is crucial, as it is later used to silo the value and to establish associations with values within the same contract.